Daryl Hall: Solo projects

 In 2010 Hall was back in the studio working on a solo recording with bassist and musical director T-Bone Wolk.
 Wolk died of a heart attack on February 28, 2010, hours after completing a session with Hall.
 Hall released a statement about the death of his bassist of nearly 30 years: "It's not if I will go on, but how?
 T-Bone was one of the most sensitive and good human beings that I have ever known."

 On June 11, 2010, Hall shared the stage with electronic duo Chromeo for a special late night set at the Bonnaroo Music and Arts Festival.
 Their set consisted of a mix of both Hall & Oates and Chromeo tracks.

 On September 27, 2011, Hall released the album Laughing Down Crying on Verve Records.

 On August 12, 2011, UK Electronic duo Nero released their debut album Welcome Reality, which features guest vocals by Hall on the track "Reaching Out", which also samples Hall & Oates' 1980s hit "Out of Touch".
 "Reaching Out" was released as the sixth single on December 6, 2011.

+On June 21, 2024, Hall toured with Elvis Costello, and released "D," his first solo album in 13 years, co-produced by fellow RHOF inductee Dave Stewart, who co-wrote seven of the nine new original songs, with Hall penning the other two, on Virgin Records.
+The album spawned two singles on the AC chart with "Can't Say No To You" reaching number 13 and "Whole World's Better" reaching number 20.

 Home restoration

 Hall restores and preserves historic homes in both the United States and England.
 In 2008, he purchased the 18th century Bray House, in Kittery Point, Maine and is in the process of restoring it.
-He also has restored a Georgian-style home in London, England, first built in 1740, with direct waterfront access to the River Thames.
-He purchased two homes located near Hartford, Connecticut – one built in 1771, the other in 1780 – and had them moved to the same property in New York's Dutchess County where they were combined and restored.
-After having the houses moved, he discovered that both homes, by coincidence, were connected to the same family.
-Hall has a home in Charleston, South Carolina.
+He also restored a Georgian-style home in London, first built in 1740, with direct waterfront access to the River Thames.
+He purchased two homes near Hartford, Connecticut–one built in 1771, the other in 1780–and had them moved to the same property in New York's Dutchess County where they were combined and restored.
+After having the houses moved, he discovered that both homes were coincidentally connected to the same family.
+He has a home in Charleston, South Carolina.

 Hall hosted the 2014 television show Daryl's Restoration Over-Hall on the DIY Network, which showed him and a crew working on restoring one of his homes in Connecticut.